AXBOUF/Daily-Leetcode/README.md

 ## 📂 You'll Find

-- Solved LeetCode problems, organized by topic or difficulty
-- Clean Python solutions
-- My learning process in public
+My thought process of solving the problem.
+Doesnot need to be best optimal solutions just tracking my thinking and abstraction of problem solving.

 Each file in the repo contains its own solution.
 ---

 ## 🧪 Contributions

-If you spot improvements or want to suggest better solutions, feel free to open a **Pull Request**.
+If you want to do sth you are free for it.
-I'm open to learning and improving collaboratively

 ---